 So for example if there is a set of stars to be observed at bright time at 12 different nights, and for each epoch we want to take 4 exposures, those targets will have a cadence of bright_12x4.

-Then an actor called Robostrategy (Blanton et al. in prep) determines the field cadences and the targets that should be observed at each exposure maximizing the overall number of targets observed considering their observing constraints (the target cadences) and total available time as a function of lunation and local sidereal time (LST).
+Then the Robostrategy software (Blanton et al. in prep) determines the field cadences and the targets that should be observed at each exposure maximizing the overall number of targets observed considering their observing constraints (the target cadences) and total available time as a function of lunation and local sidereal time (LST).
 For each field/cadence combination we chose the set of targets per exposure that maximizes the targets observed for that field.
 Then we choose the set of field/cadence pairs that maximize the targets observed in the survey given the observational constraints (target cadences, time available per LST/lunation)

 See Sky Calibration and Standard Calibration for descriptions on how sky fields and standard stars were selected for observations.